On the structure of cyclotomic nilHecke algebras: Introduction

 The content of the paper is organised as follows.
 In Section 2, we shall first review some basic knowledge about the structure and representation of $\HH_{\ell,n}^{(0)}$.
 Lemma \ref{1relation} provides a useful commutator relation which will be used frequently in later discussion.
 In Corollary \ref{gradedcharacters} and \ref{gradedCartan} we determine the graded dimensions of the graded simple modules and their graded projective covers as well as the graded decomposition numbers and the graded Cartan numbers.
 We construct a monomial basis of the cyclotomic nilHecke algebra $\HH_{\ell,n}^{(0)}$ for arbitrary $\ell$ in Theorem \ref{mainthm1}.
 We also construct a complete set of pairwise orthogonal primitive idempotents in Corollary \ref{matrixUnit1} and Theorem \ref{mainthm0}.
 In Section 3, we shall first present a basis for the graded basic algebra of $\HH_{\ell,n}^{(0)}$ and show that it is isomorphic to the center $Z$ of $\HH_{\ell,n}^{(0)}$ in Lemma \ref{dimCenter}.
 Then we shall give a basis for the center in Theorem \ref{mainthm2} which consists of certain symmetric polynomials in $y_1,\cdots,y_n$.
 We also show in Proposition \ref{matrixIso} that $\HH_{\ell,n}^{(0)}$ is isomorphic to the full matrix algebra over $Z$.
 In Section 4, we shall first show in Lemma \ref{Zsymmetric} that the center $Z$ is a graded symmetric algebra by specifying an explicit homogeneous symmetrizing form on $Z$.
-Then we shall introduce two homogeneous symmetrizing forms: one is defined by using its isomorphism with the full matrix algebra over the center $Z$ (Lemma \ref{1stForm}); another is defined by specifying its value on every graded cellular basis element (Proposition \ref{keyprop1}).
-We show in Proposition \ref{Comparing2Traces} that these two symmetrizing forms differ by a scalar.
-In Section 5 we show that the form $\Tr$ actually coincides with Shan--Varagnolo--Vasserot's symmetrizing form $\Tr^{\text{SVV}}$ which was introduced in \cite{SVV} for general cyclotomic quiver Hecke algebras.
+Then we shall introduce two homogeneous symmetrizing forms: one is defined by using its isomorphism with the full matrix algebra over the center $Z$ (Lemma \ref{1stForm}); another is defined by specifying its values on a homogeneous basis element (Definition \ref{DefTr} and Proposition \ref{keyprop1}).
+We show in Proposition \ref{Comparing2Traces} that these two symmetrizing forms are the same.
+In Section 5 we show that the form $\Tr$ also coincides with Shan--Varagnolo--Vasserot's symmetrizing form $\Tr^{\text{SVV}}$ (which was introduced in \cite{SVV} for general cyclotomic quiver Hecke algebras).